 I am a Ph.D. candidate at Northwestern University advised by Peter Dinda.
 Before that, I received my B.S. in Computer Science from Illinois Tech, where I worked with Kyle Hale.

 I am currently interested in enabling new memory management systems in unmanaged languages like C and C++ through modifications in both the compiler and runtime systems.
 I am also very interested in kernel and runtime support for specialized programming models.
 I enjoy finding novel ways of enabling new programming models by adding support at the lowest levels of the kernel.
-I'm working on an operating system, Chariot where I prototype and hack on ideas I might have.

 Recently, I've been working on Alaska, a compiler and runtime technique to enable object mobility in unmanaged languages.
 You can see the code here and the paper here.